Our purpose and strategy

 Jas is also on the Board of UK Finance (the industry body representing all UK FS) and is a member of the Audit and Finance Committee at UK Finance.

-Jas has been the Executive Sponsor of LBG’s Disability and Neurodiversity network since November 2023.
+Jas has been the Executive Sponsor of Lloyds Banking Group’s Disability and Neurodiversity network since November 2023.

 Director of Diversity, Equity & Inclusion